SMITHS ENGLISH WATCH SERVICING RESTORATION AND REPAIRS

 Our first service/retail sale warranty includes the following:-

-An Initial inspection and where not previously agreed confirmation of the total projected costs including any extras required such as straps.
+An Initial inspection and where not previously agreed confirmation of the total projected costs including any extras required such as colour of replacement straps.

 This will include inspection of the complete watch, internal, case component and case furniture condition.
 Subsequent Follow up calls or messages will not normally mean increased costs but simply confirmation of major additional work required, or just information that we want to share with you about your repair.